 What I fell in love with: There are a range of different rooms for the ceremony and reception dependent on wedding theme and size.
+Lovely summer venue with balconies over the water and roof bar.
 The bride can arrive by row boat!
 Accommodation available for up to 16.
 Great late availability details.
-A range of In house food packages.
 Access to central courtyard with fire pits.
 The décor and style is guaranteed to wow in the photography.
-Wedding planner.
 Outside bandstand free to wed in.

-Hmm points: No complimentary suite for bride and groom £300 extra for the night.
+Hmm points: No complimentary suite for bride and groom (you pay extra).
 Parking may be difficult given location.
-Limited reviews of past weddings.
-Multi venue so unsure of exclusivity.
-Would like more pictured on website.
+Multi venue so not exclusive.

 P.s My checklist demanded the requirement off catering for a large wedding 70-120 and that they offer to hold both the ceremony and reception.
 The pros and cons are prior to visit so venues will likely offer more than noted.